-The long-term trends of O_3 are shown in figure 4.1.
-The annual averages of O_3 have been nearly constant since 1992.
-The Danish and European reductions of the precursors to O_3 formation (NO_x, volatile organic compounds) have therefore not been sufficient to reduce the concentration.
-However, the reductions of the precursors have decreased the maximum concentrations of O_3 .
-This is illustrated by the decrease in the maximum eight hour average concentrations.
+The long-term trends of $O_3$ are shown in figure 4.1.
+The annual averages of $O_3$ have increased slightly on most of the stations since 1992.
+The Danish and European reductions of the precursors to $O_3$ formation (NOx, volatile organic compounds) have therefore not been sufficient to reduce the concentrations.
+However, the reductions of the precursors have decreased the maximum concentrations of $O_3$ .
+This is illustrated by the decrease in the maximum 8-hour average concentrations.

 Figure 4.1.
 Annual average values and the max.
-8-hour average value of O_3 .
+8-hour average value of $O_3$ .
 The latter is calculated as 8-hourly running averages according to the provisions in the EU Directive (EC, 2008).
 Results from the previous (6159) and the new background station (6160) in Aarhus are shown on the same curve.